How to Get Residency and a Second Passport in Portugal

 A second passport from Portugal is one of the most valuable passports available.
 And, considering the fact that you can simply transfer one million euro to qualify, it’s one of the most efficient for people of means.

-Portuguese citizens have visa-free or visa on arrival access to 171 countries and territories, ranking the Portuguese passport 6th in terms of travel freedom (tied with Canadian, Greek and Swiss passports).
-Fyi… the US tied for 3rd at 174 countries.
+Portuguese citizens have visa-free or visa on arrival access to 185 countries and territories, ranking the Portuguese passport 5th in terms of travel freedom (tied with Netherlands and Austria passports).
+FYI… the US tied for 6th with Belgium, Canada, Greece, Ireland, Norway, United Kingdom and Switzerland at 184 countries.

 If you don’t want to wait 6 years to get an EU passport, and you have about $1.2 million laying around, you can buy a passport from Malta.
 This is a much more complex process, but also much faster.

 If you can’t put in the time for Malta, you can buy a passport from St. Lucia for about $140,000.
-This is one of the most efficient citizenship for purchase programs available in 2017.
+This is one of the most efficient citizenship for purchase programs available.
 They also have a bond program with an investment of $500,000.
+Listen to this interview for more information on how to buy a Second Passport.

-The catch with Nicaragua is that you must spend 6 months a year for 2 years in country.
+The catch with Nicaragua is that you must spend 6 months a year for 2 years in the country.
 If you can’t put in the time, consider Panama with an investment of $20,000.
 This program was modeled after Portugal and allows you to apply for citizenship after 5 years.
 Also like Portugal, Panama doesn’t have a physical presence requirement.
-For more information, see: Best Panama Residency by Investment Program.
+For more information on Panama, see: Best Panama Residency by Investment Program.

 I hope you’ve found this article on how to get residency and a second passport in Portugal to be helpful.
-For more on this program, or those offered by Panama, Nicaragua, or Malta, please contact us at firstname.lastname@example.org or call (619) 550-2173.
+Want assistance in setting up your visa?
+Contact us by clicking here.